This blog post was originally posted on August 30, 2014 and was updated on August 17, 2017.

-Gracia is home to many of Catalonia and Spain’s famed thespians.
-The theatre scene is an important part of the neighborhood’s culture.
-A small, alternative theatre on Carrer de Montseny puts on high-quality plays, sometimes also in English, and has a full program dedicated solely to children.
+Gracia is home to many of Catalonia’s and Spain’s famed thespians.
+The theater scene is an important part of the neighborhood’s culture.
+A small, alternative theater on Carrer de Montseny puts on high-quality plays, some of which are in English.
+They also have a full program dedicated solely to children!

 10. Enjoy the nightlife in Plaça del Sol

 One of the best places to soak up the vibrant nightlife in Gracia, is definitely at Plaça del Sol.
-This is a meeting point for young people and an important site for botellon, which means to drink in the street.
-Of course, this is probably why it has now become one of the most hopping evening squares in all of Barcelona, any given night of the week.
-Have a beer on one of the many cafe terraces, or dinner in our favorite tapas bar, Sol Soler, and if you have the energy, check out the bar scene afterwards.
-A great place to get your groove on is Mirasol, a bar that jams boogie music all night long.
+This is a meeting point for young people and an important site for botellón, which means to drink in the street.
+Of course, this is probably why it has now become one of the most hopping evening squares in all of Barcelona any given night of the week.
+Have a beer on one of the many cafe terraces or dinner at a great tapas bar like Sol Soler.
+If you’re up for it, you can check out the bar scene afterwards.
+A great place to get your groove on is Mirasol, a bar that plays great dancing music all night long!

 What’s one of your favorite things to do in Gracia?
 We would love to know!

-Want to discover off-the-beaten-path Barcelona, filled with deliciously authentic eats?
-Join us and let us show you the way!
-We have fantastic food tours, delicious neighborhood tours, history filled tapas tours and even wine tours – there is something for everyone!
+Want to discover the off-the-beaten-path Barcelona, filled with deliciously authentic eats?
+Join us on one of our tours, and let us show you the way!